Thailand Tour Packages

 2. Go Scuba Diving or Snorkelling:

 Thailand’s crystal-clear waters are perfect for underwater adventures.
-Koh Tao is the top pick for scuba diving, especially for beginners.
+Koh Tao is the top pick for scuba diving in thailand, especially for beginners.
 It has numerous dive schools and shallow coral reefs.
-For snorkelling, head to the Similan Islands or Maya Bay in Koh Phi Phi, where colourful fish and clear waters make it a magical experience.
+For snorkelling in thailand, head to the Similan Islands or Maya Bay in Koh Phi Phi, where colourful fish and clear waters make it a magical experience.

 Price: Snorkelling from ₹2000, Dive certification from ₹18,000